Sulfenyl chloride: Preparation

 Sulfenyl chlorides are typically prepared by chlorination of disulfides:

 This reaction is sometimes called the Zincke disulfide reaction, in recognition of Theodor Zincke.

 Some thioethers (R\sS\sR’) with electron-withdrawing substituents undergo chlorinolysis of a C\sS bond to afford the sulfenyl chloride.

 In a variation on the Reed reaction, sulfur dichloride displaces hydrogen under UV light.

 Reactions

-Perchloromethyl mercaptan (CCl3SCl) reacts with N\sH bonds in the presence of base to give the sulfenamides:
+Perchloromethyl mercaptan (CCl3SCl) reacts with nucleophilic amines in the presence of base to give the sulfenamides:

 This method is used in the production of the fungicides Captan and Folpet.